$ DOCUMENTATION

 pnpm add kontext-sdk

-Requirements: Node.js 18+ and TypeScript 5.0+.
-The SDK has zero runtime dependencies.
+Requirements: Node.js 18+ and TypeScript 5.0+ for the SDK.
+Python 3.9+ for the Python client.
+The TypeScript SDK has zero runtime dependencies.

 Quick Start